kurokobo/caddy-dns-azure/README.md

 Azure DNS module for Caddy
 ===========================

+**UPDATE: This project has been moved to [caddy-dns/azure](https://github.com/caddy-dns/azure) and this repository is no longer maintained.
+See [caddy-dns/azure](https://github.com/caddy-dns/azure) for the latest release.**

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
 It can be used to manage DNS records in Azure DNS Hosted zones.

 ## Caddy module name